resourceguru/api-docs/endpoints/webhooks.md

 - Resource Types
 - Accounts

-Payloads are sent immediately when changes are made within the application and the webhook is subscribed to those changes.
-Changes made through the API will also trigger webhook payloads.
+As soon as changes are made within a relevant Resource Guru acccout, payloads are sent immediately for any of the events that have been subscribed to in the webhook.
 We will automatically try to deliver a payload 100 times before marking it as failed.
 More detail on payload statuses can be found in the [payloads endpoint documentation](webhooks/payloads.md).
 Payloads are dropped from Resource Guru's history after 30 days. **Unsuccessful payloads will be lost after failing for 30 days**.

-For added security, you can provide a secret string which will be combined with the payload's request body to create a HMAC SHA256 digest and added as a request header.

 Payloads are sent as JSON with the following headers: